perspectivezoom/gulp-jspm-react-coffee-starter/README.md

 gulp serve
 ```
 Builds from `src` into `dev` and starts BrowserSync.
 Note: This project uses gulp 4.
-If you don't have that globally installed, or [have aliased the gulp command](https://github.com/greypants/gulp-starter/blob/master/README.md#the-gulp-command) to the local repo, you will need to use `./node_modules/.bin/gulp serve` instead.
+If you don't have gulp 4 globally installed, or [have not aliased the gulp command](https://github.com/greypants/gulp-starter/blob/master/README.md#the-gulp-command) to the local repo, you will need to use `./node_modules/.bin/gulp serve` instead.

 ### Generate a Production Build
 ```